BrandenSoropia/BrandenSoropia.github.io/README.md

 Goal: I want it to be as fast and as accessible as possible.
 I also want to learn how to make static sites with HTML, SCSS/CSS and Javascript!

+## Setup and Development Instructions:

+1. Make sure you have Node installed.
+I'm using `v12.13.1`.
+Also make sure you have `yarn` classic installed to manage packages.
+2. Have Gulp CLI installed globally: `npm install --global gulp-cli`.
+3. Now clone repo and navigate to its directory in your terminal.
+Run `yarn` to install all dependencies.

+You're all setup!
+To start development in watch mode run `gulp watch`.
+It'll open this site in your default browser at `localhost:3000` and will hot-reload on any change.

 ### Stuff I Learned (Unordered)

 - As of mid 2020, `.tff`, `.woff`, `.woff2` fonts are needed for the widest modern browser compatibility (no I.E).
 [Useful thread about this](https://stackoverflow.com/questions/24990554/how-to-include-a-font-ttf-using-css)